englekk/handbook-docs/Fuse/03 - UI Components.md

 If you use a white image with alpha channel, `RGBA` and `Alpha` will have the same result.

 The mask will always stretch itself to match the size of the element to be masked.

-### About $(Control:Controls)

-In Fuse, we use the word _control_ to describe a UI component that has a semantic function, but could vary largely in visual appearance.

-For example, @(Button) defines certain properties and events, such as @(Clicked), but what a button looks and feels like may be very different between different @(Theme:themes) or @(Style:styles).